leftistsgorilla/Website-Code/moons-haunted.md

 ### Battleborn

-You may expend your **special armor** to reduce harm from an attack in combat or to **push yourself** during a fight.
+> You may expend your **special armor** to reduce harm from an attack in combat or to **push yourself** during a fight.
 > When you use this ability, tick the special armor box on your playbook sheet.
 If you “reduce harm” that means the level of harm you’re facing right now is reduced by one.
 If you use this ability to push yourself, you get one of the benefits (+1d, +1 effect, act despite severe harm) but you don’t take 2 stress.
 Your special armor is restored at the beginning of downtime.

 ### Bodyguard

-When you **protect** a teammate, take **+1d** to your resistance roll.
+> When you **protect** a teammate, take **+1d** to your resistance roll.
 When you gather info to anticipate possible threats in the current situation, you get **+1 effect**.
 > The protect teamwork maneuver lets you face a consequence for a teammate.
 If you choose to resist that consequence, this ability gives you +1d to your resistance roll.
 Also, when you read a situation to gather information about hidden dangers or potential attackers, you get +1 effect—which means more detailed information.

 ### Arcane fighter

-You may imbue your hands, melee weapons, or tools with spirit energy.
-You gain **potency** in combat vs. the supernatural..

-> When you imbue yourself with arcane energy, how do you do it?
+> You may imbue your hands, melee weapons, or tools with spirit energy.
+You gain **potency** in combat vs. the supernatural.
+When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?

 ### Leader

-When you Command a **cohort** in combat, they continue to fight when they would otherwise **break** (they’re not taken out when they suffer level 3 harm).
+> When you **Command** a **cohort** in combat, they continue to fight when they would otherwise **break** (they’re not taken out when they suffer level 3 harm).
 They gain **+1 effect** and **1 armor**.
 > This ability makes your cohorts more effective in battle and also allows them to resist harm by using armor.
 While you lead your cohorts, they won’t stop fighting until they take fatal harm (level 4) or you order them to cease.
 What do you do to inspire such bravery in battle?

 ### Mule

-Your load limits are higher.
-Light: 5.
-Normal: 7.
-Heavy: 8.

-> This ability is great if you want to wear heavy armor and pack a heavy weapon without attracting lots of attention.
+> Your load limits are higher: Light - 5.
+Normal - 7.
+Heavy - 8.
+This ability is great if you want to wear heavy armor and pack a heavy weapon without attracting lots of attention.
 Since your exact gear is determined on-the-fly during an operation, having more load also gives you more options to get creative with when dealing with problems during a score.

-### Not to be trifled with
+### Not to be Trifled With

-You can **push yourself** to do one of the following: *perform a feat of physical force that verges on the superhuman—engage a small gang on equal footing in close combat.*

-> When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (+1d, +1 effect, etc.) in addition to the special ability.
->
-> If you perform a feat that verges on the superhuman, you might break a metal weapon with your bare hands, tackle a galloping horse, lift a huge weight, etc. If you engage a small gang on equal footing, you don’t suffer reduced effect due to scale against a small gang (up to six people).
+> You can **push yourself** to do one of the following: *perform a feat of physical force that verges on the superhuman — engage a small gang on equal footing in close combat.* When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (+1d, +1 effect, etc.) in addition to the special ability.
+If you perform a feat that verges on the superhuman, you might break a metal weapon with your bare hands, tackle a galloping horse, lift a huge weight, etc. If you engage a small gang on equal footing, you don’t suffer reduced effect due to scale against a small gang (up to six people).

 ### Brutal

-When you unleash physical violence, it’s especially frightening.
-When you Command a frightened target, take **+1d**.
+> When you unleash physical violence, it’s especially frightening.
+When you **Command** a frightened target, take **+1d**.
 > You instill fear in those around you when you get violent.
 How they react depends on the person.
 Some people will flee from you, some will be impressed, some will get violent in return.
 The GM judges the response of a given NPC.
->
-> In addition, when you Command someone who’s affected by fear (from this ability or otherwise), take +1d to your roll.
+In addition, when you **Command** someone who’s affected by fear (from this ability or otherwise), take +1d to your roll.

 ### Vigorous

-You recover from harm faster.
+> You recover from harm faster.
 Permanently fill in one of your healing clock segments.
 Take **+1d** to healing treatment rolls.

-> Your healing clock becomes a 3-clock, and you get a bonus die when you recover.
+Your healing clock becomes a 3-clock, and you get a bonus die when you recover.

 ### Sharpshooter

-You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what’s normal for the weapon—unleash a barrage of rapid fire to suppress the enemy.*
+> You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what’s normal for the weapon — unleash a barrage of rapid fire to suppress the enemy.*
 > When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (+1d, +1 effect, etc.) in addition to the special ability.
->
 > The first use of this ability allows you to attempt long-range sniper shots that would otherwise be impossible with typical rudimentary firearms.
 The second use allows you to keep up a steady rate of fire in a battle (enough to “suppress” a small gang up to six people), rather than stopping for a slow reload or discarding a gun after each shot.
 When an enemy is suppressed, they’re reluctant to maneuver or attack (usually calling for a fortune roll to see if they can manage it).

 ### Focused